vizenture/cypride/README.md

 Cyprus Ride - Sharing Car Community App
 ---------------------------------------

-CypRide — Smart Ride-Sharing for Cyprus 🇨🇾
-CypRide is a privacy-focused, open-source ride-sharing application built exclusively for Cyprus with Flutter.
+CypRide — Smart Ride-Sharing for Cyprus 🇨🇾 — is a privacy-focused, open-source ride-sharing application built exclusively for Cyprus with Flutter.
 Designed to fill the mobility gap in a market where major international ride-hailing services don't operate, CypRide empowers Cypriots to share journeys safely, affordably, and locally.

 Dual-Role Ride Marketplace
 - Riders: Offer available seats in your vehicle for specific routes and times